holochain-open-dev/invitations/DEV-README.md

 6. Add the zome into your `dna.yaml` file with the name `invitation`.
 7. Compile the DNA with the usual `CARGO_TARGET_DIR=target cargo build --release --target wasm32-unknown-unknown`.

-### Using the UI module

-1. Install the module with `npm install "https://github.com/holochain-engineers/invitation#ui-build"`.